Gurkiran-Kaur/Statistical_modelling_project/README.md

 Top ten restaurants according to rating were found from both Yelp and Foursquare

 ### Part 3
-Data from part 1 And Part 2 was finally merged to create a new dataframe.SQLite database was created and validated to store the combined data.
+Data from part 1 and Part 2 was finally merged to create a new dataframe.

-Data visualization
+SQLite database was created and validated to store the combined data.

 ### Part 4